ENGL 467 puts literary theory in conversation with cognitive science, and considers

 what we might learn about actual minds by studying fictional ones.
 The storyworlds

 we will inhabit range across narrative media, including texts in print (novels and

 short fiction) and in digital environments (digital fiction and video games).

-We will consider the unique power of novels and textual discourse to tell of the cognitive functioning of others and the way in which this medium exploits a diverse range of techniques used to portray perspective and perception as well as describe dispositions, intentions, and emotions of characters.
+We will consider the unique power of novels and textual discourse to tell of the cognitive functioning of others.
+We will consider the way in which the print medium exploits a diverse range of techniques used to portray perspective, perception, and the emotional life of characters.

 Furthermore, we will consider how the participatory nature of digital fictions and the agency required in gameworlds requires a recalibration of more conventional notions of immersion in fictional worlds and identification with the characters that inhabit them.

 |Teaching period||Not offered in 2022 (On campus)|